matde-je/Data-science-project/README.md

 # Data-science-project
-Excel, jamovi, R and Rmarkdown
+Structure data for visualization and undestanding with excel, jamovi, R and Rmarkdown